Carole Goble is Professor of Computer Science at The University of Manchester.

 Over the past 25 years Carole has pursued research interests in the acceleration of FAIR scientific innovation through: distributed computing, workflows and automation; knowledge management and the Semantic Web; social, virtual environments; software engineering for scientific software; and new models of scholarship for data-intensive science.
 Since 2001 she has directed a large, mixed team of researchers, computational scientists and software engineers that specialise in e-Science.

 As an applied computer scientist she has always worked alongside other disciplines.
 She pioneered ontology-based systems for data and model curation, the integration biology data resources and provenance.
-She has applied the state of the art in distributed, service-based computing and social collaboration to bioinformatics, particularly Systems Biology.
-She is responsible for many widely used open source e-Science software and she has been a strong advocate for putting software innovations into real practice.
-She co-founded the UK's Open Middleware Infrastructure Institute and the Software Sustainability Institute UK.
+She has applied the state of the art in distributed, service-based computing and social collaboration to the sciences, notably the Life Sciences and Biodiversity.
+She is responsible for many widely used open source e-Science software, including the Taverna workflow system and the myExperiment workflow sharing platform.
+She has been an advocate for putting software innovations into real practice.
+She co-founded the Software Sustainability Institute UK.

 Read posts on this website by Carole.